Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Potential laboratories

 \section{Potential laboratories}

-In this section, a subset of promising production mechanisms for quantum-correlated $\DDbSys$ systems, and possible experiments where these systems could be studied, are overviewed.
-For completeness, $\X$ decays have also been recently observed in photo(-muo)production, lead-lead collisions, and two-photon interactions~\cite{Guskov:2017nzr, CMS:2021znk, Belle:2020ndp}, but will not be discussed further here.
+A subset of promising production mechanisms for quantum-correlated $\DDbSys$ systems, and possible experiments where these systems could be studied, are overviewed here.
+Decays of the $\X$ exotic meson have been recently observed in photo(-muo)production, lead-lead collisions, and two-photon interactions~\cite{Guskov:2017nzr, CMS:2021znk, Belle:2020ndp}, but will not be discussed further here.
 Electron-hadron facilities could also compliment existing experiments that produce $\X$ and other exotic states~\cite{Albaladejo:2020tzt}.